phaninandigam/Github_Practice/README.md

 # Github_Practice
-This repository is to practice the git commands
+This repository is to practice the git commands and git features